Dr. Benjamin Polan uses snoring devices to solve snoring in Beverly, MA

 A snoring device can help stop snoring

-Patients who do not respond to CPAP or may not be appropriate candidates for CPAP generally benefit from other oral appliances such as mouth guards.
+Patients who do not respond to CPAP generally benefit from other oral appliances such as mouthguards.
 These small gadgets are similar to the mouthpieces worn by athletes and provide the wearer some much-needed relief from their breathing issues.
 However, their effectiveness has not been scientifically proven, nor is it covered by medical insurance.

 Oral appliance therapy involves custom fabricating an FDA approved oral device fitted specifically for the patient.
 It maintains an unobstructed airway in the throat when worn during sleep.
-Custom-made oral appliances, fashioned by a sleep dentist, are proven to be much more effective than over-the-counter devices which are NOT recommended as a long-term therapy.
+Custom-made oral appliances, fashioned by a sleep dentist such as Dr. Benjamin Polan in Beverly, MA are proven to be much more effective than over-the-counter devices which are not recommended as a long-term therapy.

 In the United States, oral devices to treat obstructive sleep apnea cannot be sold over the counter.
 A board certified sleep medicine physician must first provide a diagnosis and recommend the most effective treatment approach.
 A dental sleep medicine specialist may then provide treatment and follow-up.